-Definition: Tractive effort is defined as the force at the rims or the outer edges of the driving wheels for moving trains.
+Definition: Tractive effort is defined as the force at the rims or the outer edges of the driving wheels of moving trains.
 In other words, it is the sum of the tractive force and rolling effort on the road surface.
 In the main line train, tractive effort is caused by the locomotive, and in a suburban train, it is caused by motor coaches.The draw pull bar force is the horizontal force available for the vehicles for pulling the load.
 This force is less than the tractive effort required to move the locomotive.

 The maximum allowable tractive effort that can be applied without wheel slip is